datopian/playbook/dojo/analysis/README.md

 This is where you collect all incoming needs related items prior to distilling them.
 ```

 **Plan of Work**: this is an optional section.
 Sometimes you may add a Plan of Work section after the Design sections.
 This section breaks down the implementation work into actionable tasks following the [template for issues / tasks][issues].
-This is optional (in this document) for two reasons: a) this may not be necessary until later (e.g. after the design is approved) b) this is often done in another document e.g. a HackMD for easy transfer into issues in an issue tracker.
+This is optional (in this document) for two reasons: **a)** this may not be necessary until later (e.g. after the design is approved) **b)** this is often done in another document, e.g. a HackMD for easy transfer into issues in an issue tracker.

 :::tip
 When booting a document you may just want to start with Needs Inbox and Design Research and only add other sections as you come to them.

-When finalizing you may want to mark these two inbox sections as obsolete in some way e.g. by adding "Archive" to their names.
+When finalizing you may want to mark these two inbox sections as obsolete in some way, e.g. by adding "Archive" to their names.
 Given their archival nature, when sharing the doc with third parties you may want to remove these sections or clearly separate theme to avoid confusion.
 :::

 ### Templates

-* [Google Doc Template][template]
+* [Google Doc Template][template].
 * [Template for issues / tasks in markdown][issues].

 [template]: https://docs.google.com/document/d/1a_KTb2d70odrl1EF12AOQ0zzfxlVcHObnUPhhdFtCAw/edit#
 [issues]: /issues-tasks/

 <mermaid />